tim-hardcastle/Pipefish/README.md

 ## Service variables

 As the name suggests, these are settable variables that change the state of the service.
-For example `$view`, which can be set to `"plain"` or `"charm"`, (and which is the only one I’ve actually implemented) determines how things are output: if `"charm"` is selected output will be in the form of Charm literals.
+For example `$view`, which can be set to `"plain"` or `"charm"`, determines how things are output: if `"charm"` is selected output will be in the form of Charm literals.

+The other service variables implemented so far are `$logTime`, a boolean determining whether the time is recorded in logging statements, and `$logPath` which should contain either `stdout` or a valid file path.

 They are loaded and saved with the rest of the data of a service.